 What is the course about?

-This innovative course is aimed at students who wish to pursue a career within the fast-paced digital media industry.
+This innovative one-year course is aimed at students who wish to pursue a career within the fast-paced digital media industry.
 The course delivers a specialist curriculum, allowing students to develop specific practical skills alongside learning about the digital media industry and professional practice.